 The Nomination Process

-- No more than two letters of nomination from individuals familiar with the nominee’s qualifications for the appropriate level of instruction.
-At least one letter shall come from a member of the faculty, while the other may be written by a student or faculty member.
-The letters should clearly state for which award the person is being nominated.
-They should contain evidence of the nominee’s unusually significant and meritorious achievements in teaching, clearly showing how such achievements are at a level above that normally expected of all instructors.
-Such evidence may include, but is not limited to, efforts to engage students in high-impact teaching practices, measures taken to ensure the quality of student learning experiences; possession of high scholarly standards for both rigor and currency of course content; contributions that have energized and enhanced teaching; and innovative approaches to pedagogy or course design.
+- Contains evidence of the nominee’s unusually significant and meritorious achievements in teaching, showing how such achievements are at a level above that normally expected of all instructors.
+Such evidence may include, but is not limited to, efforts to engage students in high-impact teaching practices; measures taken to ensure the quality of student learning experiences; possession of high scholarly standards for both rigor and currency of course content; contributions that have energized and enhanced teaching; or innovative approaches to pedagogy or course design.

-- Syllabi from each course, in the category of the nomination, taught during the Fall and Spring of 2018-2019 (i.e., submit only syllabi from lower-division classes when nominated for the lower-division teaching award).
+- AY 22-23 Syllabi from the category of courses for which the instructor is nominated (i.e., submit only syllabi from lower-division classes when nominated for the lower-division teaching award).

 For more information, please contact Isabel Contreras at firstname.lastname@example.org or via phone to 520-621-8402.